abaronia108/gdp-internet-eda/README.md

 ## Overview

-This project analyzes how economic development relates to internet adoption across countries using World Bank data (2000–2022).
+This project analyzes how economic development relates to internet adoption across countries using UN and World Bank data (2000–2022).
 The goal is to quantify expected internet usage based on GDP per capita and identify countries that overperform or underperform relative to their income level.